 Many languages use gender in a different way to English.
 If you studied French at school, you’d know that nouns are either masculine or feminine such as la chaussette (the sock) and le chapeau (the hat).
 This linguistic characteristic is known as ‘grammatical gender’.

-In English, we don’t use grammatical gender, but we do use gender-specific pronouns such as ‘he’ and ‘she’.
-But not all languages use gender-specific pronouns like English.
-Some languages use gender-neutral pronouns, with only gender-specific words like ‘mother’, ‘son’ and ‘man’ or ‘woman’ denoting an individual’s gender.
+In English, we don’t use grammatical gender, but traditionally we have used gender-specific pronouns such as ‘he’ and ‘she’.
+Although, in a bid to be more inclusive many brands are moving to the non-gendered ‘they’.
+But not all languages use gender-specific pronouns.
+Some languages use gender-neutral pronouns, with only gender-specific words like ‘mother’, ‘son’ and ‘man’ or ‘woman’.

 For example, in Turkish, there is no ‘he’ or ‘she’, instead there is the gender-neutral ‘o’.
 Similarly, in Finnish ‘hän’ a third party gender-neutral pronoun is used.
 Several other languages including Armenian, Bengali, Hungarian, Japanese, Korean and Malay are also genderless languages.

-This issue shouldn’t be a problem if your organisation is using an experienced native speaking linguist to translate your content, but be careful if you’re using machine translation and artificial intelligence (AI) tools!
+This issue shouldn’t be a problem if your organisation is using an experienced native speaking linguist to translate your content, but be careful if you’re using machine translation and artificial intelligence (AI) tools.
+There are also security considerations when using free online translation tools.

 Gender bias problems with machine translation